EQAR/deqar-docs/docs/DEQAR_overview.md

 Building Institution Records
 -------------------------------

 DEQAR has two basic workflows for creating institution records.
-Either, records are harvested from the ETER/OrgReg databases (available through RISIS [1]: http://datasets.risis.eu/); or, if there is no record existing in ETER/OrgReg on a particular institution, a record is created from scratched based on data submitted by an agency.
+Either records are harvested from the ETER/OrgReg databases (available through [RISIS](http://datasets.risis.eu/)); or, if there is no record existing in ETER/OrgReg on a particular institution, a record is created from scratched based on data submitted by an agency.

 ### Use of Data from ETER/OrgReg